African Violet Care Instructions

 - Pruning: Pruning is not required, though it is best to remove any damaged stems and leaves if they arise.

-- Repotting: Repot every 6–12 months, or when the roots outgrow the current container.
-Choose a pot that is 3 cm to 5 cm larger with good drainage holes.
+- Repotting: Repot every 6–12 months or when the roots outgrow the current container.
+Choose a pot that is 3 cm to 5 cm larger and has good drainage holes.
 Always use fresh soil during repotting to ensure healthy growth.
 Be gentle with the roots when repotting, and be sure to remove any dead or rotting roots if required.
 African violets may experience transplant shock after being repotted, especially if their roots were significantly disturbed or pruned.
 To minimise the risk of shock, cover the newly repotted plant with a clear plastic bag or a humidity dome for about a week.
 This increases humidity, helping the plant adjust to its new environment more smoothly.

 - Propagation: Propagating African Violets is simple and rewarding.
 Start by selecting a healthy leaf from the parent plant.
 Using a sterile blade, cut the leaf with about 3 cm to 6 cm of its stem.
 Place the stem in moist, well-draining soil or water.
 Cover with a plastic bag or humidity dome to maintain humidity, keeping the setup in bright, indirect light.
 Within 4-6 weeks, new plantlets will emerge at the base of the leaf.
 Once these baby plants are large enough, separate and pot them individually to grow your new African violets.

-If in stock, shop for African Violets here
+If in stock, Shop for African Violets here